Commuting probabilities of infinite groups: Abstract

 \section{Abstract}

 Let $G$ be a group, and let $M=(\mu_n)_{n=1}^\infty$ be a sequence of finitely supported probability measures on $G$.
 Consider the probability that two elements chosen independently according to $\mu_n$ commute.
 Antol\'in, Martino and Ventura define the \emph{degree of commutativity} $\dc_M(G)$ of $G$ with respect to this sequence to be the $\limsup$ of this probability.
 The main results of the present paper give quantitative algebraic consequences of the degree of commutativity being above certain thresholds.
-For example, if $\mu_n$ is the distribution of the $n$th step of a symmetric random walk on $G$, or if $G$ is amenable and $(\mu_n)$ is a sequence of almost-invariant measures on $G$, we show that if $\dc_M(G)>\frac{5}{8}$ then $G$ is abelian; if $\dc_M(G)\ge\frac{1}{2}+\eps$ then the centre of $G$ has index at most $\eps^{-1}$; and if $\dc_M(G)\ge\alpha>0$ then $G$ contains a normal subgroup $\Gamma$ of index at most $\lceil\alpha^{-1}\rceil$ and a normal subgroup $H$ of cardinality at most $\exp(O(\alpha^{-O(1)}))$ such that $H\subset\Gamma$ and $\Gamma/H$ is abelian.
+For example, if $\mu_n$ is the distribution of the $n$th step of a symmetric random walk on $G$, or if $G$ is amenable and $(\mu_n)$ is a sequence of almost-invariant measures on $G$, we show that if $\dc_M(G)\ge\alpha>0$ then $G$ contains a normal subgroup $\Gamma$ of index at most $\lceil\alpha^{-1}\rceil$ and a normal subgroup $H$ of cardinality at most $(2\alpha^{-1})^{O(\alpha^{-2}\log\alpha^{-1})}$ such that $H\subset\Gamma$ and such that $\Gamma/H$ is abelian.
+This generalises a result for finite groups due to P. M. Neumann, and generalises and quantifies a result for certain residually finite groups of subexponential growth due to Antol\'in, Martino and Ventura.
 We also describe some general conditions on $(\mu_n)$ under which such theorems hold.
-These results generalise results for finite groups due to Gustafson and P. M. Neumann, and generalise and quantify a result for certain residually finite groups of subexponential growth due to Antol\'in, Martino and Ventura.
-We also present an application to conjugacy ratios, showing that if the sequence of word-metric balls in a finitely generated group is both left- and right-F\o lner then the conjugacy ratio is equal to the degree of commutativity.
-Combined with our main results, this generalises a result of Ciobanu, Cox and Martino.
+We close with an application to \emph{conjugacy ratios} as introduced by Cox.